squid-cache/squid-cache.github.io/Features/IPv6.rst

 Each of the port lines in squid.conf (SquidConf:http_port, SquidConf:icp_port, SquidConf:snmp_port, SquidConf:https_port maybe others) can take either a port, hostname:port, or ip:port combo.

-When these lines contain an IPv4 address or a hostname with only IPv4 addresses squid will only open on those IPv4 you configured.
+When these lines contain an IPv4 address or a hostname with only IPv4 addresses Squid will only open on those IPv4 you configured.
 You can add new port lines for IPv6 using [ipv6]:port, add AAAA records to the hostname in DNS, or use only a port.

 When only a port is set it should be opening for IPv6 access as well as IPv4.
 The one exception to default IPv6-listening are port lines where 'transparent', 'intercept' or 'tproxy' options are set.
 NAT-interception (commonly called transparent proxy) cannot be done in IPv6 so squid will only listen on IPv4 for that type of traffic.
 TPROXYv4 support in the kernel varies.
 Squid will detect the capabilities and open the appropriate type of port for your kernel.

 '''Your squid may be configured with restrictive ACL.'''

-A good squid configuration will allow only the traffic it has to and deny any other.
-If you are testing IPv6 using a pre-existing config you may need to update your ACL lines to include the IPv6 addresses or network ranges which should be allowed. src, dst, and other ACL which accept IPv4 addresses or netmasks will also accept IPv6 addresses and CIDR masks now.
+A good Squid configuration will allow only the traffic it has to and deny any other.
+If you are testing IPv6 using an existing config you may need to update your ACL lines to include the IPv6 addresses or network ranges which should be allowed. src, dst, and other ACL which accept IPv4 addresses or netmasks will also accept IPv6 addresses and CIDR masks now.
 For example the old ACL to match traffic from localhost is now:
 {{{
 acl localhost src 127.0.0.1 ::1